jagregory/jagregory.github.com/_posts/2007-07-17-getting-with-it-test-driven-development.md

 ## Learning to drive

 When learning how to test drive your development, it's important to know that you aren't specifically learning a new tool as many people have put it.
-Not in the same respect as learning a new <span class="caps">IDE</span> or source control system.
+Not in the same respect as learning a new IDE or source control system.
 Test-driven development isn't something physical.
 As I mentioned earlier, it requires you to rewire your programming brain.
-Although to successfully master test-driven development you are required to learn some physical tools (<a href="http://www.nunit.org/">NUnit</a> for example), the primary change will be a mental one.
+Although to successfully master test-driven development you are required to learn some physical tools ([NUnit](http://www.nunit.org/) for example), the primary change will be a mental one.

 The most basic changes to your mental-model will be that your tests literally drive your code.
-You've probably heard it before, but you test first<sup><a href="#fn1">1</a></sup>.
+You've probably heard it before, but you test first<sup>[1](#fn1)</sup>.

 What follows is a simple run-through of how you'd test-drive some simple development, and how changes to a system would be handled.

 I'm going to try to keep the code as terse as possible, as to not complicate the theory with execution.
-There will be some boilerplate code that I will not include, such as setting up the fixtures. <a href="http://xprogramming.com">Ron Jeffries</a> provides a <a href="http://www.xprogramming.com/xpmag/acsUsingNUnit.htm">good introduction to NUnit</a> for .Net developers.
+There will be some boilerplate code that I will not include, such as setting up the fixtures.
+[Ron Jeffries](http://xprogramming.com) provides a [good introduction to NUnit](http://www.xprogramming.com/xpmag/acsUsingNUnit.htm) for .Net developers.

 ### The First Iteration